mishpag/mishpag/README.md

 # Hi, I'm Michelle—@mishpag

-Data analyst with six years of experience in the public and nonprofit sectors, specializing in higher education administration, arts administration, and grants development.
-Skilled in delivering analyses that empower organizations to solve problems and implement improvements.
-Passionate about leveraging analytical insights to support decision-making and enhance overall effectiveness.
+Data analyst with experience in the public and nonprofit sectors, specializing in enhancing educational and community programs.
+With a background in program management, higher education administration, and grants development, I am skilled in analyzing large datasets and delivering actionable insights that help organizations solve problems and improve outcomes.
+I am committed to using my analytical skills to support decision-making and enhance program effectiveness.

 Software: Microsoft Excel, Tableau, MySQL, Microsoft PowerPoint.